NeptuneMagicSauce/CatPi/README.md

 ./CatPi
 ```

+# BUGS

+- if screen is sleeping and app is not active -> can not go out of fullscreen

+- bug B: sometimes dispense zero or very little
+  detect it and dispense again

+- mask LEDs that are too bright in the night

+- needs cord extension, une rallonge

+- needs detailed logs, last 6 events is not enough

+- load old logs from file, do not have only logs from runtime

+- needs auto update button in the GUI

+- auto run on boot

+- when cat eats just after dispense,
+  it pushes on the scale
+  and the scale detects too much
+  as high as 4.0 grams

 # TODO

 - counter weight behind for no tipping-over

 - verify calibration with the independent source of truth

-- auto run on boot

 - auto restart on crash
   but not on quit
   and not forever: max X times per Y period

 # TODO but later for V2

-- bug B: sometimes dispense zero or very little
-  detect it and dispense again
-  needs to detect eat events

 - frequencies, performance:
   is load cell updating really only every 1000 milliseconds?